 1. Position the CEO as a trusted voice on healthcare innovation: Build executive messaging that highlights the CEO’s expertise in healthcare trends, regulatory insight, and patient outcomes.
 Focus on thought leadership opportunities—LinkedIn posts, earned media interviews, and industry events—to establish credibility and drive visibility with key stakeholders.

-2. Strengthen internal trust and alignment during organizational change: Develop a consistent executive communication plan that provides employees with transparency around company shifts.
+2. Strengthen internal trust and alignment during organizational change: Develop a consistent CEO communication plan that provides employees with transparency around company shifts.
 Use video messages, live Q&As, and regular internal updates to reinforce executive presence, clarify decisions, and maintain morale across all levels of the business.

 2. Use Research to Shape Your Executive Communications Strategy